 The Mark Fischer Poetry Prize Reading and Awards Night

-Telluride Arts hosts the Mark Fischer Poetry Prize Celebration annually, usually in in May.
+Telluride Arts hosts the Mark Fischer Poetry Prize Celebration annually.
 Winning Poets, our Judge and other Poets read their poems.

-Telluride Arts in Telluride, Colorado invites submissions to the fifteenth annual Mark Fischer Poetry Prize.
+Telluride Arts in Telluride, Colorado invites submissions to the sixteenth annual Mark Fischer Poetry Prize.

 Awards of $200 first prize, $150 second prize, and $100 third prize, and $50 honorable mention will be presented at a celebratory reading in Telluride in May.

 Submission to the contest grants one-time use rights of publication to Telluride Arts on our website, in local papers and in any future anthology of work.
 Copyright is retained by the author.

 We need the following three items from you:

 - Please fill out and submit the form on this page.